SandhyaKochappu/Portfolio-Website/my-portfolio-app/README.md

 react app was created using 'npm create-react-app' Additional pages were created using react routes.
-React components were used for navigation into different pages and style setting. react-router-dom, bootstrap,ag-grid-react,ag-grid-community and react-icons were installed using 'npm install commands' in the command prompt.
+React components were used for navigation into different pages and style setting. react-router-dom, bootstrap,ag-grid-react,ag-grid-community,axios and react-icons were installed using 'npm install commands' in the command prompt.

 Button font families were imported from 'Google fonts'.
 The following dependencies were used to build this project